awsdocs/amazon-cloudfront-developer-guide/doc_source/http-502-bad-gateway.md

 Use the following OpenSSL command to test the connection to your origin server \(replace *origin domain name* with your origin server’s domain name, such as example\.com\):

-`openssl s_client –connect origin domain name:443`
+`openssl s_client -connect origin domain name:443`

 If the following are true:
 + Your origin server supports multiple domain names with multiple SSL/TLS certificates